Do you know how your medications work? Athletes and beta blockers

 Some examples of beta blockers

 There are a variety of beta blockers being prescribed today in clinical practice.
 They usually end in 'olol' or 'alol' on your medication lists, although there are a number of different brand names.
-Some examples are:
+Some examples of beta blockers prescribed in Australia are listed below – in the format: generic name (Brand name).

 Selecting the right beta blocker

-The choice of beta blocker depends on the medical condition being treated because beta blockers, although similar, differ in their action.
-For example, research cites different actions, including duration of effect (3 hours to 22 hours), the types of beta receptors they block (1-selective or 1/2-nonselective), etc. Your doctor will take into account your medical condition and lifestyle factors when selecting a beta blocker most suitable for you.
+The choice of beta blocker depends on the medical condition being treated because beta blockers, although similar, differ in their actions, duration of effect (3 hours to 22 hours), and the types of beta receptors they block (selective or nonselective).
+Your doctor will take into account your medical condition and lifestyle factors when selecting a beta blocker most suitable for you.

 Side effects of beta blockers

-Side effects will sometimes occur in the first few weeks while adjusting to a new medication, then subside as your body adjusts to the medication regime.
+Side effects will sometimes occur in the first few weeks or months while adjusting to a new medication, then typically subside as your body adjusts to the medication regime.
 It is always important to communicate how you are feeling with your doctor.
-The following is not a full list of possible side effects but mentions the main ones that may occur.
-Source: The Mayo Clinic
+The following side effects have been documented with beta blockers (note, this is not a complete list of side effects):

 Common side effects